benediktstroebl/agent-eval/README.md

 - This repository is organized so that each high-level agent has its own dedicated directory, mirroring the structure of the original repositories associated with the respective research papers.
 - Additionally, our baseline agents are built upon the LDB codebase and are therefore housed within the LLMDebugger directory.
 - Each of the three primary directories includes an `output_data/` folder, which contains the result logs from the experiments we conducted.
-- The bash script referenced below for each agent can be found in the respective `programming` folder.
+- The bash script referenced below for running each model/agent reported in the blog post can be found in the `programming` folder within the main directories.

 #### Logging

 - To track inference times and costs associated with the agents, we added code at relevant points within the source code.
 The resulting log files are stored alongside the results from solving the HumanEval tasks in the `output_data/` subdirectories located within each agent directory.
-- **Note on interrupted runs:** It's important to note that some experimental runs were interrupted and subsequently restarted from the point of interruption to conserve costs.
-In particular, the accuracy reflected in the LATS `.jsonl` files may not be entirely precise in these instances.
-To reproduce unmodified files, simply re-run a specific experiment from the beginning.
+- **Note on interrupted runs:** Some experimental runs were interrupted mid way through the HumanEval problems (e.g., due to budget limits or network errors).
+We restarted these runs from the point of interruption (i.e., starting at the earliest unsolved HumanEval problem) to conserve costs.
+This means that the accuracy reflected in the LATS `.jsonl` files is not accurate in these instances (**TODO: link to jsonl file**).
+You can refer to **todo: file name** for the correct accuracy numbers.
+(To be clear, this only affects the log files stored by LATS.
+It does not affect the actual accuracy of the agent, nor the results reported in the blog post.)

 #### Changes made to source code of agent papers